grzegorzmazur/yacas/docs/reference_manual/io.rst

 .. function:: PatchLoad(name)

-   execute commands between {<?} and {?>} in file
+   execute commands between ``<?`` and ``?>`` in file

    :param name: string, name of the file to "patch"

-   {PatchLoad} loads in a file and outputs the contents to the current output.
-The file can contain blocks delimited by {<?} and {?>}
-   (meaning "Yacas Begin" and "Yacas End").
-The piece of text between such delimiters is treated as a separate file with Yacas instructions,  which is then loaded and executed.
+   :func:`PatchLoad` loads in a file and outputs the contents to the current output.
+The file can contain blocks delimited by ``<?`` and ``?>``.
+The piece of text between such delimiters is treated as a separate file with yacas instructions,  which is then loaded and executed.
 All output of write statements  in that block will be written to the same current output.
 This is similar to the way PHP works.
-You can have a static text file  with dynamic content generated by Yacas.
+You can have a static text file  with dynamic content generated by yacas.

    .. seealso:: :func:`PatchString`, :func:`Load`